iHakawaTi/Jeeny-Auto-Clicker/README.md

 </details>

-## Security and privacy

-* No hard coded credentials.
-Supabase URL and anon key come from `--dart-define-from-file=.env`.
-The `.env` file is git ignored.
-* Row Level Security is enabled on every table.
-Drivers can only see their own row.
-Admins can see all.
-Anonymous callers get nothing.
-* All admin RPCs check `public.is_admin()` server side before doing anything.
-The client cannot spoof its way past.
-* Every `SECURITY DEFINER` function sets `search_path = public` to block search path hijacking attacks.
-* Device binding is one way: an account is locked to the `Settings.Secure.ANDROID_ID` of the phone it was created on.
-An admin can reset it via `reset_user_device_binding`.
-* Accessibility scope is narrow.
-The service only receives events from Jeeny's driver package (system level filter in the XML config).
-It cannot read your bank app, WhatsApp messages, or anything else.
-* No telemetry, no analytics, no third party trackers.
-The only outbound network calls are to your own Supabase project and to WhatsApp or OEM settings pages via `Intent`.

 ## License

 Released under the [MIT License](LICENSE).
 Please re read the legal and religious disclaimers above before deploying to real drivers.